 Do Not Light Fires Before Checking For Animals

-This is actually one of the most overlooked parts of looking after wildlife.
-If you have built a fire in your garden and left it, then many small animals may have made their nest in there.
+This is one of the most overlooked parts of looking after wildlife.
+If you have built a fire in your garden and left it, many small animals may have made their nest there.